-An upcoming lecture at Lynchburg College aims to inspire principals, teachers, and other education leaders to unleash talent and creativity in their students.
+An upcoming lecture at University of Lynchburg aims to inspire principals, teachers, and other education leaders to unleash talent and creativity in their students.

 George Couros will deliver the 2016 Rosel Schewel Lecture in Education and Human Diversity on March 17 at 7 p.m. in Memorial Ballroom, Hall Campus Center.
 The event is free and open to the public.